-(a) Except for (i) the Regulatory Approvals that have been disclosed by the Parent in Section 3.4 of the Parent Disclosure Schedule, (ii) the filing with the SEC of an information statement in definitive form relating to the actions approved by the stockholders of the Parent, (iii) the filing of the Articles of Merger with and the acceptance for record of the Articles of Merger by the SDAT and the Florida Division of Corporations, (iv) any notices or filings under the HSR Act, (v) any required notification to FINRA and (vi) such filings and approvals as are required to be made or obtained under the securities or "Blue Sky" laws of various states in connection with the issuance of the Stock Consideration pursuant to this Agreement and approval of the quotation or listing of such Stock Considerations with any Governmental Entity are necessary in connection with the consummation by the Company of the Reincorporation Merger and the transactions contemplated by this Agreement.
-No consents or approvals of or filings or registrations with any Governmental Entity are necessary in connection with the execution and delivery by the Parent of this Agreement other than (i) the reporting of this Agreement on a Current Report on Form 8-K or (ii) as would not, individually or in the aggregate, reasonably be expected to have a Parent Material Adverse Effect.
+(a) Except for (i) the Regulatory Approvals that have been disclosed by the Parent in Section 3.4 of the Parent Disclosure Schedule, (ii) the filing with the SEC of an information statement in definitive form relating to the actions approved by the stockholders of the Parent, (iii) the filing of the Articles of Merger with and the acceptance for record of the Articles of Merger by the SDAT and the Florida Division of Corporations, (iv) any notices or filings under the HSR Act, (v) any required notification to FINRA and (vi) such filings and approvals as are required to be made or obtained under the securities or "Blue Sky" laws of various states in connection with the issuance of the Stock Consideration pursuant to this Agreement and approval of the quotation or listing of such Stock Consideration on the OTCBB or other applicable exchanges, no material consents or approvals of or filings or registrations with any Governmental Entity are necessary in connection with the consummation by the Company of the Reincorporation Merger and the transactions contemplated by this Agreement.
+No consents or approvals of or filings or registrations with any Governmental Entity are necessary in connection and delivery by the Parent of this Agreement other than (i) the reporting of this Agreement on a Current Report on Form 8-K or (ii) as would not, individually or in the aggregate, reasonably be expected to have a Parent Material Adverse Effect.

-(b) Neither the Parent nor any of its subsidiaries is subject to any cease-and-desist or other order or enforcement action issued by, or is a party to any Contract, consent agreement or memorandum of understanding with, or is a party to any commitment letter or similar undertaking to, or is subject to any Order by, or has been ordered to pay any civil money penalty by, or has adopted any policies, procedures or board resolutions at the request of, any Governmental Entity that currently restricts in any material respect the conduct of its business (or to the Parent's knowledge that, upon consummation of the transactions contemplated by this Agreement, would restrict in any material respect the conduct of the business, or that in any material manner relates to its capital adequacy, its ability to pay dividends, its credit, risk management or compliance policies, its internal controls, its management or its business or their subsidiaries, nor has the Parent or any of its subsidiaries been advised in writing or verbally by any Governmental Entity that it is considering issuing, initiating, ordering, or requesting any of the foregoing.
+(b) Neither the Parent nor any of its subsidiaries is subject to any cease-and-desist or other order or enforcement action issued by, or is a party to any Contract, consent agreement or memorandum of understanding with, or is a party to any commitment letter or similar undertaking to, or is subject to any Order by, or has been ordered to pay any civil money penalty by, or has adopted any policies, procedures or board resolutions at the request of, any Governmental Entity that currently restricts in any material respect the conduct of its business (or to the Parent's knowledge that, upon consummation of the transactions contemplated by this Agreement, would restrict in any material respect the conduct of the business of Parent or any of its subsidiaries), or that in any material manner relates to its capital adequacy, its ability to pay dividends, its credit, risk management or compliance policies, its internal controls, its management or its business, other than those of general application that apply to similarly situated business development companies or their subsidiaries, nor has the Parent or any of its subsidiaries been advised in writing or verbally by any Governmental Entity that it is considering issuing, initiating, ordering, or requesting any of the foregoing.

-III.5 Subsidiaries
+3.5 Subsidiaries.